tsuereth/glog/content/post/2020/02/19_vallhalla.md

 date = "2020-02-19T08:03:34-08:00"
-title = "Time to mix drinks and click through pages and pages of dialog" category = ["Playing A Game"] game = ["VA-11 HALL-A: Cyberpunk Bartender Action"] platform = ["PC"] rating = ["Meh"]
+title = "Time to mix drinks and click through pages and pages of dialog" category = ["Playing A Game"] game = ["VA-11 Hall-A: Cyberpunk Bartender Action"] platform = ["PC"] rating = ["Meh"]
 +++

-Maybe the <i>worst</i> thing about {{% game "VA-11 HALL-A: Cyberpunk Bartender Action" %}}VA-11 HALL-A: Cyberpunk Bartender Action{{% /game %}} is its title.
+Maybe the <i>worst</i> thing about {{% game "VA-11 Hall-A: Cyberpunk Bartender Action" %}}VA-11 Hall-A: Cyberpunk Bartender Action{{% /game %}} is its title.
 I really don't want to type out that whole mess again.  ... that's my glib way of saying that Valhalla is <i>not</i> a bad game, though I did find it extremely tepid.

 At first, its bartending mechanics are more than a little bewildering - the ingredients don't map to real ones at all, and the controls for "aging" and "blending" a drink are pretty counterintuitive - so it takes a few rounds to get the hang of.
 But, before you know it, you'll be slinging Brandtinis and Grizzly Temples with the best of them.